Adjustment to Cancer: Anxiety and Distress (PDQ®)–Patient Version

 Almost all people living with cancer have feelings of distress.
 Feelings of distress range from sadness and fears to more serious problems such as depression, anxiety, panic, feeling uncertain about spiritual beliefs, or feeling alone or separate from friends and family.

 Benefits from these therapies include having lower levels of depression, anxiety, and cancer- and treatment-related symptoms, as well as feeling more hopeful.
-People who have the most distress seem to get the most relief from these therapies.

 An adjustment disorder occurs when a person's reaction to a stressful event:

 Stressful events for people with cancer include diagnosis, treatment, cancer recurrence, and when side effects occur.
-People who have trouble coping with these events may develop an adjustment order.
+People who have trouble coping with these events may develop an adjustment disorder.
 An adjustment disorder usually begins within 3 months of a stressful event.

 Individual (one-to-one) and group counseling have been shown to help people with cancer who have adjustment disorders.
 Counseling may include treatment that focuses on the person's thoughts, feelings, and behaviors.

 Studies show that almost half of all people with cancer say they feel some anxiety and about one-fourth of all people with cancer say they feel a great deal of anxiety.
 A person may become more anxious as cancer spreads or treatment becomes more aggressive.
-This is especially true for people who had an anxiety disorder before their cancer diagnosis.

 For some people, anxiety may feel like it is more than they can handle and this may affect their cancer treatment.

-Symptoms of anxiety disorders include the following:
+Symptoms of anxiety disorders include:

 An anxiety disorder diagnosis is based on how symptoms of anxiety affect the person's quality of life, what kinds of symptoms began since the cancer diagnosis or treatment, when the symptoms occur, and how long they last.